giellalt/giellalt.github.io/infra/infraremake/HowToMergeUpdatesFromCore.md

 1. `gut pull -o giellalt -r ^lang-`
 1. `gut push -o giellalt -r ^lang-`

-Some of the steps explained:
+# Some of the steps explained

 - The 7th step applies the changes from the template to all matching repos,
 - and the 8th one commits the changes in all matching repos.